WebCivics/PermissiveCommonsOntologiesDocs/Work in Progress.md

 This is where i'll put information about the work in progress.
+This Website / repo, has only been started on the 4th of Jan 2023.
+I've used the tools created for the [Webizen Docs site](https://devdocs.webizen.org/) as a template.

 ### [Permissive Commons Technology  (PCT) (#this)](pct-devdocs.webcivics.org)